The Alphastream Game Design Blog

-The table tent can be a nice place to capture a quote or one-sentence capture of what your PC is about, conveying some RP.
-You can also add something that the party should know, such as warlord benefits or even something you need (a rogue could advertise they need flanking).
+The table tent can be a nice place for a quote or a title explaining what your PC is about, conveying some RP.
+You can also add something that the party should know, such as party-buffing benefits (such as for a 4E warlord) or even something you need (a rogue in 3E could advertise they need flanking).

 You can download a Word template of an example table tent here: Drom Battlecaller Table Tent